sparrowcode/PermissionsKit/README.md

 ## Purpose String in Info.plist

-`SPPermission` uses many permissions in one library; you need to add some strings to the `Info.plist` file with description.
+You need to add some strings to the `Info.plist` file with description.
 List of keys:

 - NSContactsUsageDescription
 - NSCalendarsUsageDescription